How to Fix ‘Error Moving to Trash’ Error from WordPress

 Incorrect File Permissions

 Another problem that you might have is incorrect file permissions.
 You will need to correct them to ensure that you have administration rights.
-You can read how to change file permissions on your WordPress site here.
+You can correct them through your hosting file manager or an FTP client by setting folders to 755 and files to 644, which restores normal read and write access for the account that runs WordPress.

 If your file permissions have been changed, it could be because your website has been hacked.
 You should take steps to find out if it has been corrupted and then take the steps to recover your website and keep control.